-Every state has specific health and safety codes that provide minimum standards for rental units, and North Carolina is no different.
+Most states have specific health and safety codes that provide minimum standards for rental units, and North Carolina is no different.

-If those standards are not met, proper notice is given by the tenant and the repairs/fixes are still not made within the allowable time period, a tenant would be considered “constructively evicted”.
+If those standards are not met, proper notice is given by the tenant and the repairs are still not made within the allowable time period, a tenant would be considered “constructively evicted”.
 As a result, the obligations of the tenant under the lease are no longer required, given that the landlord has not met their own responsibilities under North Carolina landlord-tenant law.

 - Compliance.
 Comply with the current applicable building and housing codes, whether enacted before or after October 1, 1977, to the extent required by the operation of such codes; no new requirement is imposed by this subdivision if a structure is exempt from a current building code.

 - Repair.
 Make all repairs and do whatever is necessary to put and keep the premises in a fit and habitable condition.

 - Common Areas.
 Keep all common areas of the premises in a safe condition.

 - Maintenance.
 Maintain in good and safe working order and promptly repair all electrical, plumbing, sanitary, heating, ventilating, air conditioning, and other facilities and appliances supplied or required to be supplied by the landlord provided that notification of needed repairs is made to the landlord in writing by the tenant, except in emergency situations.

 - Smoke Alarms.
 The landlord shall ensure that a smoke alarm is operable and in good repair at the beginning of each tenancy.